juanmbellini/PowerUp/paw-webapp/README.md

 4. Navigate to where you cloned the repo and choose the ```paw-webapp``` subfolder (at the same level as ```doc```)
 5. Choose to ```Import project from external model``` and choose Maven
 6. Leave all the options as is, also check ```Import Maven projects automatically``` and ```Create module groups for multi-Module Maven projects```
     * Optionally, select to automatically download sources and documentation (highly recommended)
 7. Click next through all the following windows
 8. IDEA may come up with balloons for VCS (Git), Maven auto-import, and other project features.
 Enable them all, there should be no errors.
+IDEA should automatically detect all source folders, there's no need to go to module settings for each module anymore.
 9. Build the project.
 Either in the command line invoking ```mvn package``` or ```Build -> Make project``` in IDEA (you can also use the icon on the top right later).
 IDEA should automatically use JDK 8, or at least ask you if you want to set up a JDK and have version 8 preselected.

 ##Running the project with IDEA's Jetty runner